 Surgery Service for Dogs

 Our veterinarians provide many surgical services ranging from routine to advanced procedures.
-We offer spaying, neutering, soft tissue surgery, orthopaedic surgery, cystotomy surgery, and many more.
+We offer spaying, neutering, soft tissue surgery, orthopedic surgery, cystotomy surgery, and many more.
 Our patients undergoing surgery are placed on intravenous fluids to maintain their blood pressure and prevent dehydration.
 They are surrounded by a heating blanket called a “bair hugger” which prevents hypothermia while under anesthetic.
-They also receive pain medication, are closely monitored by a Registered Veterinary Technician (animal nurse), and an advanced monitoring system that checks blood pressure, oxygen levels, body temperature, ECG, heart rate, and respiratory rate.
+They also receive pain medication, are closely monitored by a Registered Veterinary Technologist, and an advanced monitoring system that checks blood pressure, oxygen levels, body temperature, ECG, heart rate, and respiratory rate.

 Do you specialize in any surgeries?